 Cognitive psychology started to make inroads into learning circles around the late 1950s.
-A generation of school teachers influenced by those theories would take a whole generation to reach classrooms.
+The class of school teachers influenced by those theories would take a generation to reach classrooms.

 With cognitive psychology, educators start discussing subjects such as perception, language, metacognition, and knowledge organization.

 People begin to consider neuroscience to weigh on curriculum development, correlating cognitive function with their physical location in the brain.
 Common knowledge (“taking a walk helps me think”) becomes science (“people perform better on tests of memory and attention after brief physical activity.”)

 We start to learn how we learn, with life-changing impacts.
 As a small yet powerful example, cognitive sciences dissected the mental processes behind attention and perception in learning, showing how sensory processes occur independently of reasoning.
 As a result, the education system started accommodating the concept of learning disabilities.
 Suddenly, students destined to fail the old system begin to succeed with simple accommodations, such as access to written lecture notes ahead of class and extended time to take tests.